|Size||Up to 7.5 ft (2.3 m) (shoulder height)|

 Do moose have enemies?
 You can hardly imagine that an animal of this size could have any enemies.
 After all, moose can also kick pretty hard with their hooves.
 A wolf pack or a bear has little chance to bring down an adult moose bull.
 Of course, this is totally different with a calf, an old or a sick moose.
 They are not able to defend themselves as good.
 But even the strongest moose has an dangerous enemy.
 And it is surprsingly tiny!
 It is a worm that nests in his brain.
 Yuck!
 Elks sometimes eat it along with their food.

 From here you find infos written by animalfunfacts fan Rosa!

 They Wear Goatees

 Moose are not related to goats, but they have one stunning thing in common: Both animal species have goatees.
 In the case of goats only he-goats have such a beard, but in case of moose both male and female animals have it.
-It can be up to 9.8 inch (25 cm) long.
+It can be up to 9.8 inches (25 cm) long.